shark-236/MediTech/README.md

 Smart Contracts: will see variations invluding initial patient information gatering, consent agreements, and business associate agreements.
 All contracts will be advanced to include admin permissions, view-only permissions, or restricted access (depending on use-case).
 The contract ABIs will also allow us to directly gather inputted information and collate them into a secure server database, which can then be de-identified, parsed, and sold.

+Security: Additional levels of security on the blockchain (akin to what the developers of Monero have deployed using the CryptoNote protocol).

 Expansion: There is much opportunity for this product to expand further into the medical field; for example, hospitals and doctor’s offices (where medical data is generated) and insurance companies (who have a large need to view and use medical data).
 This is where the monetization of data comes in and plays to MediTech’s favor as we barter the de-identified data out.

 Crowdfunding: To create funds for initial launch and seed funding.